bemasc/risav/draft-xu-risav.md

 > OPEN QUESTION: What should we say about cases where the handshake fails?
 To be truly secure, all traffic from that AS would have to be dropped...

-There may be a number of reasons that cause the handshake or the link fails.
-When one handshake fails, the ACS would know nothing SAs about the peer AS; vice versa.
-Arrived packets that should be processed with RISAV would be failed to locate available SAs.
-Then this packet should be processed like a common packet that not be protected with an IPsec AH/ESP header.
-So do the source and destination ASBR.
-When the handshake is complete and running after a while one ACS's link failed, the peer ACS would detect the link is failed with the keepalive packets and remove or deprecate the relative SAs.
-The keepalive packets is defined in {{RFC3948}} while it is not in NAT traversal.
-After a grace period, the traffic will be recovered.
-But the failure should be reported to the administrator with the operations protocols.
-This would decrease the effect on inter-AS traffic.

 ## Disabling RISAV